 Virtual Real Estate, Real Money: Investors are Turning Digital Property into Serious Cash

-Real estate has long been considered a great investment due to its tax advantages, excellent rate of return, and numerous other benefits.
+Real estate has long been considered a great investment due to its tax advantages and excellent rate of return.
 Purchasing an NYC investment property, in particular, is often considered a smart move thanks to how quickly property values in NYC neighborhoods can climb.
 Real estate investing is so popular, in fact, that some bold investors have begun purchasing and turning a profit on properties that don't even exist.

 Genesis is made up of 90,000 plots that when combined equal roughly the size of Washington, DC.
 Once people purchase plots, they are then allowed to build on them to add to the city.
 Kunzmann, for example, told Bloomberg that he hopes to turn one of his larger plots into a virtual art gallery.
 "There’s a lot of great art out there that people don’t get to see,” he told the news source.
 “Especially if you don’t live in a big city.”

-Genesis City creators Esteban Ordano and Ari Meilich recognize that it will take a long time before they have even a basic version of Genesis City ready for users to tour.
-They created the city as part of Decentraland, a broader digital world they are continuing to build up.
+Genesis City creators Esteban Ordano and Ari Meilich recognize that it will take a long time before they have even a basic version of the city ready for users to tour.
+They created Genesis as part of Decentraland, a broader digital world they are continuing to build up.
 For now, investors in the city's virtual real estate are continuing to purchase and sell property at impressive rates and Decentraland continues to rank in the top 20 most used applications on the Ethereum network.